xenocrat/chyrp-markdown/README.md

 echo $parser->parseParagraph($markdown);
 ```

-You may optionally set one of the following options on the parser object before parsing:
+You may set one of the following options on the parser object before parsing:

 - `$parser->html5 = true` to enable HTML5 output instead of HTML4.
 - `$parser->convertTabsToSpaces = true` to convert all tabs into 4 spaces before parsing.